-1. THE FRENCH ONLY EAT GOURMET
+1. THE FRENCH EAT ONLY GOURMET

 For one, they’re trying to lead healthier lifestyles – driving purchases of organic, sugar-free and unprocessed foods.

-Although French people spend 13 more minutes per day eating than they did in early 2000, they also spend 18 minutes less cooking.
+Although French people spend 13 more minutes per day eating than they did in early 2000, they also spend 18 minutes less on cooking.
 With those figures, it’s no surprise that convenience foods and services are growing in popularity.

-2. THE FRENCH ONLY BUY LUXURY
+2. THE FRENCH BUY ONLY LUXURY